awsdocs/amazon-connect-admin-guide/doc_source/enable-customer-profiles.md

 Step\-by\-step instructions are provided in [Enable Customer Profiles](#enable-customer-profiles-step1)\.
 For general information, see [Basic examples of Amazon SQS policies](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-basic-examples-of-sqs-policies.html)\.

-### Create a CMK to be used by Customer Profiles to encrypt data \(required\)<a name="enable-customer-profiles-awsmanagedkey"></a>
+### Create a KMS key to be used by Customer Profiles to encrypt data \(required\)<a name="enable-customer-profiles-awsmanagedkey"></a>

-When you enable Customer Profiles, you are prompted to create or provide a AWS Key Management Service [customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMK\)\.
-Step\-by\-step instructions for creating a CMK are provided in [Enable Customer Profiles](#enable-customer-profiles-step1)\.
+When you enable Customer Profiles, you are prompted to create or provide a AWS Key Management Service [KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys)\.
+Step\-by\-step instructions for creating a KMS key are provided in [Enable Customer Profiles](#enable-customer-profiles-step1)\.

-All data at rest for Customer Profiles is encrypted under the CMK you choose\.
-Your customer\-managed CMK is created, owned, and managed by you\.
-You have full control over the CMK \(AWS KMS charges apply\)\.
+All data at rest for Customer Profiles is encrypted under the KMS key you choose\.
+Your customer managed key is created, owned, and managed by you\.
+You have full control over the KMS key \(AWS KMS charges apply\)\.

-If you choose to set up a CMK where someone else is the administrator, it must have a policy that allows `kms:GenerateDataKey`, `kms:CreateGrant`, and `kms:Decrypt` permissions to the Customer Profiles service principal\.
+If you choose to set up a KMS key where someone else is the administrator, it must have a policy that allows `kms:GenerateDataKey`, `kms:CreateGrant`, and `kms:Decrypt` permissions to the Customer Profiles service principal\.
 For information about how to change a key policy, see [Changing a key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html) in the AWS Key Management Service Developer Guide\.

 ## Enable Customer Profiles<a name="enable-customer-profiles-step1"></a>